rodneyshupe/Cookbook/Recipes/SoupsAndStews/VeganRamen.rst

 1. Trim dark green parts from scallions and thinly slice; set aside for serving.
 Coarsely chop white and pale green parts.
-Heat remaining 2 oil in reserved pot over medium-high.
+Heat remaining 2 tablespoons oil in reserved pot over medium-high.
 Cook chopped scallions and ginger, stirring often, until scallions are charred in spots, about 4 minutes.
    Add tomato paste and cook, stirring occasionally, until it begins to stick to the bottom of pot and darkens slightly, about 2 minutes.
 Add